Reza Kianian: Television

 Reza Kianian has acted in some television series as well.
 Perhaps his most memorable role in television has been his character 'Jamshid' in Shellike Nahayi (The Final Shot) directed by Mohsen Shahmohammadi, where 'Jamshid-style' outfits and hairstyle became popular with the youth of Iran.
 In The English Bag and The Rebel Years he portrayed an old clergyman and a judge respectively, which are considered his most controversial roles to date.

 Other ventures

 Besides being an actor, Reza Kianian is also a painter, sculptor and set designer.
 His set design for the movie Niloofar-e Abi (The Lotus) won him an industry award at the 17th Fajr International Film Festival in 1998.
 Kianian's photo and paintings have been exhibited in two solo exhibits in 2008 and 2010, and in over five group exhibits.
-In 2007 he also held a solo sculptor exhibit.
+In 2007, he also held a solo sculptor exhibit.
 In 2012, Reza Kianian was the auctioneer for the first ever Christie's style auction in Tehran, Tehran Auction.
 The auction was a sold-out event, making over $1 million.

+Personal life

+On 2 February 2026, Kianian was not present for the screening of Escort at the Fajr Film Festival, a movie in which he acted in, leading to speculations that he had boycotted the festival in protest of the government's handling of the 2025–2026 Iranian protests.